 The front yard has a picket fence and an attack rose bush that is home to 300 sparrows that can be heard screaming seven houses down the street.
 There are flowers everywhere and fountain I built out of granite.
 Chimpmunks, squirrels, possums, and an irritable mother robin live in our yard.

 The garden is not so productive so veggies are bought at the IceCream shop in the summer where LaVoie's have a large Farmer's Food truck every summer.

-My husband is a state representative and Alderman from Nashua.
+Until recently, my husband is a state representative and Alderman from Nashua.
 We encouraged the New Hampshire State legislature to do a study on the impact of the arts on the States Economy.
 The study would include income generated by art events, culture events, festivals, symphonies, museums, history and visits to landmarks, film, plays. musicals, poetry slams, folk art and so on.
 The arts also provide training for volunteers, and apprenticeship in public speaking, set design, graphics for media and social marketing.